-No visa services are provided.
-When the student is accepted, the College will issue the SEVIS I-20 form, which is a Certification of Eligibility for Non-immigrant Student Status.
+The College does not provide visa services.
+When an international student is accepted at the College, the College will issue the SEVIS I-20 form, a Certification of Eligibility for Non-immigrant Student Status.
 Individuals illegally residing in the United States are not eligible for enrollment at the College.